random-tech/react-progressive-graceful-image/README.md

 # React Progressive Graceful Image

+**Breaking changes** [0.6.8] : Now, `retry` prop is removed to improve performance and user accessibility as new retry strategy based is on window.navigator.onLine.
+Checkout below examples for details.

 **Breaking changes** [0.6.5] : Now, `ref` will be a required 2nd argument of children function to use the lazyLoading feature.
 Checkout below examples for details.

 ***